thomasafroo/UNIX-Shell-Company-Management-System/README.md

-# Unix Shell Company Management System
+# UNIX Shell Company Management System

 ## Motive
 While taking software construction and data structures courses in second year, I was independently learning about Unix shells, and wanted to model a real-world construct with these areas of knowledge.
 Thus, I sought to design a company management system where users could keep track of information at different levels in a company's hierarchy.

 ## Description
-The Unix Shell Company Management System is a command-line interface written in C that simulates a company's management system.
+The UNIX Shell Company Management System is a command-line interface written in C that simulates a company's management system.
 It allows users to manage companies, positions, and employees with various commands.

 This project was built to demonstrate modular programming, file organization, and efficient resource management in C.